Code-Institute-Submissions/Corona-Invaders/README.md

-Corona Space Invaders Game
+Corona Invaders Game
 ---------------------------------------
 **Interactive-frontend-project - Marjolein van Leeuwen**

 This is my Interactive Front-end Development project.
-I created my own Corona Space Invaders game which is inspired by the original game of Space Invaders ,created by Tomohiro Nishikado in 1978.
+I created my own Corona Invaders game which is inspired by the original game of Space Invaders ,created by Tomohiro Nishikado in 1978.

 Click here for my deployed project.